Simizfo/WSATools/README.md

 ## Installation

 You have two choices:

+##### Download from the Microsoft Store
+- Download the app from [here](https://www.microsoft.com/store/apps/9N4P75DXL6FG)

 ##### Download from Github Releases (*coming soon*)
 - Download the package from [here](https://www.github.com/simizfo/wsatools/releases)
 - Extract the package and run the Powershell script inside to install the package.

-##### Download from the Microsoft Store
-- Download the app from [here](https://www.microsoft.com/store/apps/9N4P75DXL6FG)

 ## Bug Reporting

-WSATools is developed just by me, a student, currently finishing my degree.
+WSATools is developed just by me.
 I'd be really thankful if you could report any bugs you hit so I can fix them.
 Put as many details as you can!
 If you do, you make it easier (and possibly faster) for me to solve them.
 If you wish to report a bug, [open an issue here](https://github.com/Simizfo/WSATools/issues/new)